 For those looking to learn about Marco Island, the Eco Endeavors tour is not to be missed!
 You can find more information on their website.

 Feel like exploring the town instead of the coast?
 There’s no better way than bike-riding through the island’s quaint streets.
 Marco Island Bike Rentals makes the process of taking bikes out for the day as easy as it could possibly be.
-After a bike is reserved, they deliver it to you, AND they pick it up when your done.
+After a bike is reserved, they deliver it to you, and they pick it up when you’re done.
 It couldn’t be more simple!

 There are plenty of places to explore on Marco Island too.
 Go for a breezy ride along the beach, follow one of the many canals throughout Marco Island, or, if you’re feeling adventurous, head to Collier-Seminole State Park for a wide array of bike trails and off-roading opportunities.
 The possibilities are virtually endless.

 Renting a bike is the perfect way to spend an afternoon, so why not give it a try?
+Biking is one of the Top 10 Things to Do on Marco Island.
 You can find more information and ways to rent a bike on Marco Island Bike Rental’s website.

 Looking for a new way to spend an evening?
 Well, why not check out The Marco Players and the shows they put on?
 Formed in 1974, this non-profit community theater has been putting on entertaining and exciting shows ever since.